-[.
-INTRODUCTION 295 I. THE MODERN DIGITAL ENVIRONMENT DEMANDS A NEW REGULATORY APPROACH 298 A. Consumer Technologies Are Rapidly Evolving 298 B. Information-Based Monetization Strategies Are Powering Technological Growth 299 C. Technology's Benefits 301 D. Technology's Privacy Dilemmas 302 Privacy's "Ratchet" and "Shrouding" Problems Privacy Dilemmas Evolve with Changes in Technology III.
-THE UNITED STATES' REGULATORY REGIME HAS NOT KEPT PACE WITH TECHNOLOGY A. The United States' Initial Approach to Consumer Privacy in the Digital Era B. The Inadequacy of Existing Mechanisms Prompted the FTC to Step In V. THE UNITED STATES SHOULD RECOGNIZE DIGITAL INTERACTIONS AS THE COMMERCIAL EXCHANGES OF VALUE THAT THEY ARE
+I. INTRODUCTION 295 II.
+THE MODERN DIGITAL ENVIRONMENT DEMANDS A NEW REGULATORY APPROACH 298 A. Consumer Technologies Are Rapidly Evolving 298 B. Information-Based Monetization Strategies Are Powering Technological Growth 299 C. Technology's Benefits 301 D. Technology's Privacy Dilemmas 302 Privacy's "Ratchet" and "Shrouding" Problems III.
+THE UNITED STATES' REGULATORY REGIME HAS NOT KEPT PACE WITH TECHNOLOGY A. The United States' Initial Approach to Consumer Privacy in the Digital Era B. The Inadequacy of Existing Mechanisms Prompted the FTC to Step In IV.
+THE UNITED STATES SHOULD RECOGNIZE DIGITAL INTERACTIONS AS THE COMMERCIAL EXCHANGES OF VALUE THAT THEY ARE

-J.D., The George Washington University Law School.
+^{} J.D., The George Washington University Law School.
 Andy would like to thank his wife Isabelle and all of his friends within the FTC's Division of Privacy and Identity Protection for their patience and helpful feedback.

-294 FEDERAL COMMUNICATIONS LAW JOURNAL Vol. 67 A. Digital Interactions Can Be Framed As Commercial Exchanges of Value В. Recognizing Digital Interactions as Commercial Exchanges of Value Synchronizes Well with the FTC's Mandate, Jurisdiction, and Authority C .
-Recognizing Digital Interactions as Commercial Exchanges of Value Would Substantiate the FTC's New Privacy Framework Transparency Would Have to Increase D. Implementing the Data-As-Oil Framing V. Co NCLUSION
+A. Digital Interactions Can Be Framed As Commercial Exchanges of Value В. Recognizing Digital Interactions as Commercial Exchanges of Value Synchronizes Well with the FTC's Mandate, Jurisdiction, and Authority C .
+Recognizing Digital Interactions as Commercial Exchanges of Value Would Substantiate the FTC's New Privacy Framework 1.
+Transparency Would Have to Increase 2.
+Consumers Would Encounter Simpler Choices as Firms Competed for Consumers' Data and Attention 320 3.
+Firms Would Be Incentivized to Account for Consumer Privacy in the Design of Their Services D. Implementing the Data-As-Oil Framing J. Co NCLUSION